What are Rhodesian Ridgebacks?

 Rhodesian Ridgeback – Nutrition and Diet

-As we just mentioned, Rhodesian Ridgebacks require a significant calorie intake due to a very active lifestyle, and larger build.
-However, these calories shouldn’t be provided from a large or majority proportion of carbohydrates as is commonplace in lower-quality dog food.
+As we just mentioned, Rhodesian Ridgebacks require a significant calorie intake due to a very active lifestyle and a larger build.
+However, these calories shouldn’t be provided from a large or majority proportion of carbohydrates, as is commonplace in lower-quality dog food.
 Common examples of ingredients dense in carbohydrates include grains like Corn or starches like Potatoes.

 Common Health Problems for Rhodesian Rideback’s

 Hip and elbow dysplasia are the most common health problem for Ridgebacks.
 Dysplasia is a Greek word that means abnormal.
 This roughly translates to mean that a dog suffering from Dysplasia has an abnormal hip or elbow joint.
 There are several causes of Dysplasia, including genetics, environmental causes, and inadequate nutrition.
 The most important of these factors is genetics.
 The breeding of dogs without hip and joint problems is by far the most effective way to prevent Dysplasia.